boldbi/iframe-datasource-javascript-sample/README.md

-# BoldBI Datasource Iframe with Javascript Embedding
+# Data Source Iframe Embedding with JavaScript

   This application aims to demonstrate how to embed the data source designer module into your JavaScript-based web application using an iFrame.

-# Datasource View
+# Data Source view

  ![Datasource_Iframe_js view](https://github.com/boldbi/iframe-datasource-javascript-sample/assets/129486688/93584224-edee-4482-b569-b4e6cd81de4f)